IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_network_port_attach.rst

   pi_instance_name (True, str, None)
     (Required for new resource) Instance name to attach the network port to

+  pi_network_name (True, str, None)
+    (Required for new resource) Network Name - This is the subnet name  in the Cloud instance

+  pi_network_port_description (False, str, Port Created via Terraform)
+    A human readable description for this network Port

   id (False, str, None)